 Education & Prior Work Experience

 Jordan earned her master’s degree in social work with a clinical focus from Portland State University.
-With over six years of mental health experience in community, residential, and wilderness settings, her diverse employment and training allowed her to work with a broad range of populations.
+With more than six years of mental health experience in community, residential, and wilderness settings, her diverse employment and training allowed her to work with a broad range of populations.
 Prior to graduate school, she spent two years as a field guide with Evoke Cascades, which led her to pursue graduate school and return to wilderness as a therapist.
 Through her graduate studies, she provided group and individual counseling to university students and worked with youth experiencing houselessness.
 She gained skill in helping clients manage challenges such as addiction, gender and sexual identity, depression, anxiety, self-harm, disordered eating, and low self-worth.
-After graduation, Jordan spent a year-and-a-half facilitating therapeutic intensives for families in a wilderness setting.
+After graduation, Jordan spent a year-and-a-half facilitating therapeutic Intensives for families in a wilderness setting.
+Before joining the Evoke Intensives team, Jordan worked with adolescent girls at Evoke Entrada as a primary wilderness therapist.
 She received a Bachelor of Arts in French and English from St. Olaf College in Minnesota.
-Her passion for language and writing translates into the endless metaphor that connects the human experience to nature, as well as her value of letter writing which supports much of family process at Evoke.
+Her passion for language and writing translates into her creative expression and interpreting life through metaphor.

-Jordan grew up in the Cascade Mountains of southern Oregon where her parents and older brother still live.
-From a young age, her parents took her on many outdoor adventures, and she continues to passionately explore the wilds through hiking, backpacking, camping, and hammocking.
-She pursues self growth and learning through reading, podcasts, practicing yoga, meditation, and connecting with people and nature.
-When not out on a trail or sleeping under the stars, Jordan loves writing hand-written letters, her morning pour-over coffee ritual, baking, collaging, and spending time with her community.
+Jordan was born and raised in Oregon, and never lost her passion for the beauty that this state offers.
+She seeks to spend as much time as possible outdoors through hiking, backpacking, camping, hammocking, XC skiing, or hanging around a fire in the backyard.
+She pursues self-growth and learning through reading, podcasts, practicing yoga, meditation, and connecting with people and nature.
+When not out on a trail or sleeping under the stars, Jordan loves writing hand-written letters, her morning pour-over coffee ritual, baking, collaging, and spending time with her friends and family.